kmarsyd/training.artemis.rds/_episodes/03-array-automation.md

 ## Using the Array Index as a parameter

 The **array index** takes integer values in a sequence, as defined with the ```-J i-f:s``` **PBS** option.
 In some cases, you may be able to directly use these indices to refer to the specific input files, directories or parameters you want as inputs for your array of compute jobs.
-For example
+For example:

 - You might have input data files named **inputDataN.dat**, which you could invoke in your PBS script as ```inputData${PBS_ARRAY_INDEX}.dat```